wds4/tribal-tapestry/essays/bookJustification/overview.md

 - to diagnose pathology internally, from within one's own tribe
 - to diagnose pathology in The Other's tribe and inform our decisions regarding how to respond

+May yield insights into the function of sleep.